smallpath/mask-keying/README.md

 3. Select the mask in the effect panel.Then the keying is already done.

 # Tip
-You can reset the mask by clicking 'reset mask currently'.The mask will be set to a rectangle,then you can drag the every vertice to keying
+You can reset the mask by clicking 'reset mask currently'.The mask will be set to a rectangle,then you can drag any vertice to keying

 # License
 Apache License v2.0